-The grading scale is as follows:
+The general grading scale is as follows:

 A or 1 (excellent) výborně

 B or 2 (very good) velmi dobře

 C or 3 (good) dobře

 F (fail) nevyhověl

+Some faculties have a grading system from A (excellent) to F (fail).

 Charles University also uses the ECTS (European Credit Transfer System).
 The ECTS is a credit system based on relative student workload.
-This involves lectures, practicals and self-study and includes all the work required to prepare for examinations.
+This involves lectures, practice and self-study, and includes all the work required to prepare for examinations.
 The basic allocation of academic credits in ECTS is 60 credits per year of studies, i.e., 30 credits per semester.
 Where a course is completed by a study requirement other than an examination (e.g. course work or a seminar paper), it is not graded, but is recorded as a Zápočet (Credit), with only two possible outcomes: Pass or Fail.

-A Database of Annotations of Subjects at Charles University is available at: https://is.cuni.cz/eng/studium/predmety/index.php?KEY=Azi.
+A Database of Annotations of Subjects at Charles University is available at: https://is.cuni.cz/eng/studium/predmety/index.php?KEY=Az1.